 - The Benefits of Knowing Your Curly Hair Type

-The Different Types of Curly Hair
+What Are The 3 Different Types of Curly Hair?

 There are several ways to categorize curly hair, but the most popular classification divides the curl textures into 3 types:

 These three curly hair types can also be referred to numerically as type 2, type 3 and type 4 (the higher the number, the curlier the pattern).
 Key patterns of each hair type are:

 - Wavy hair, also known as type 2 hair, has the loosest curls of all.

 - Curly hair, also known as type 3 hair, has tighter curls than wavy.

 - Coily hair, also known as type 4 hair, has the tightest curl pattern of them all.

 These curly hair types can then be broken down further into subcategories of A, B, and C. The letter depends on how tight the pattern diameter is.

 How You Can Identify Your Curly Hair Type